Decaffeinated Green Tea Warnings!

 Why decaffeinated green tea loses tastes and antioxidants.
 Which is the best caffeine free product to buy?

-For a tea to be legally labeled "decaffeinated" in the United States, 98% of the caffeine must be removed.
-This means one cup should contain less than 5 milligram of caffeine or 0.4% in dry weight.
 For caffeine sensitive individuals, drinking decaffeinated tea may seem an ideal way to enjoy tea health benefits without its side effects.

-Unfortunately, things do not quite work out this way.
 The decaffeination process also removes one third to half of the antioxidants found in green tea.

-Natural Decaffeinated?
+Naturally Decaffeinated?

 There is nothing natural about it.
 The soaking process removes most of the tea nutrients.
-The residue chemical solvent poses a health risk.
+The chemical solvent residue poses a health risk.

 Carbon Dioxide (CO2) Decaffeination